Galax: Taxonomy

 Between March 1803 and September 1804, Galax was rediscovered and renamed five times.
 Any time the new name referred to Mitchell's description, it was invalidated.
 The name that is considered valid, since it pre-dates all other names and follows the rules of nomenclature, was Pyrola urceolata Poir., named by Jean Louis Marie Poiret.
 Despite the validity of this name, Pyrola never caught on.
 Around this time Galax urceolata was cultivated in Europe; many descriptions came from the cultivated line (presumably sent by John Clayton), and the plant referred to as "Galax" was gaining popularity.
 In 1972, Brummitt argued that the genus name should remain Galax, but the specific epithet should be urceolata; therefore, he renamed it Galax urceolata (Poir.)
 Brummitt.
+However, many herbaria still label this specimen with its original invalid name, Galax aphylla.

 The type specimen was collected by André Michaux, who had his horses stolen on the journey to collect Galax with John Clayton.
 Since the prior specimens had been destroyed and the name invalidated, this new specimen would be considered the holotype.